authelia/doks/content/en/roadmap/active/webauthn.md

 {{< roadmap-status >}}

-Implement [WebAuthn] Platform Authenticators so that people can use things like [Windows Hello], [TouchID] [FaceID], or [Android Security Key].
+Implement [WebAuthn] Platform Authenticators so that people can use things like [Windows Hello], [TouchID], [FaceID], or [Android Security Key].
 This would also allow configuration of the [Authenticator Attachment] setting most likely, or at least allow admins to configure which ones are available for registration.

 ### Passwordless Login